Alan, Why do you only recommend locally-owned Carpet Dealers?

 is no warranty coverage for it.
 When this happens, it's game over for you.

-When you call to complain and get nowhere, your blood pressure may rise to
+When you call to complain and get no resolution, your blood-pressure can rise to

 You Read Your Carpet Warranty?

-amazes me to know how few actually read the manufacturer's carpet warranty.
+amazes me to know how few homeowners actually take the time to read the manufacturer's carpet warranty.